 In addition, being the Founder does not mean job security.
 The Founder/Executive Director is an employee and can be hired or fired by the Board of Directors.
 Global Federation of Animal Sanctuaries puts it, “You should never invest more of yourself or your personal wealth in the nonprofit than you would be comfortable walking away from someday, as your gift.”

-During the past 15 years, I have acted as Executive Director, animal care director, keeper, construction manager, fundraiser, financial manager, and overnight caretaker of the facility.
+Since 1999, I have acted as Executive Director, animal care director, keeper, construction manager, fundraiser, financial manager, and overnight caretaker of the facility.
 Often all at the same time.
 Anybody who has started a business understands the commitment and sacrifice it takes.
 Starting a sanctuary is no different, except there are 100+ animals whose lives depend on us.

 When I started the sanctuary, for the first several years, I worked both a full-time job and also ran the sanctuary.
 I received no salary from the sanctuary and invested tens of thousands of dollars of my own money to build habitats and care for the animals.
 I also paid to build a home on the property so there was always overnight coverage at the sanctuary during the build-out of the new site.
 This is because it was, and still is, a labor of love.